-The remote sensing-based option is derived from LANDFIRE remote sensing data, and it is based on the difference in land cover between 2001 and 2010 with adjustments for slight differences in total area between years.25 To calculate changes in area for each land category, the LANDFIRE raster datasets for 2001 and 2010 had to be spatially aligned with CALAND's geographic projection system and resolution of 30 m2.
-Then the two LANDFIRE landtype maps consisting of 158 and 204 land types in 2001 and 2010, respectively, were aggregated into CALAND's 15 land types (see section 2.1.1).
+The remote sensing-based option uses annual area change input data for each land category that were derived from changes in LANDFIRE remotely sensed land cover from 2001 to 2010.
+The calculation of these area changes include adjustments for slight differences in total area between years.26 To calculate changes in area for each land category, the LANDFIRE raster datasets for 2001 and 2010 had to be spatially aligned with CALAND's geographic projection system and resolution of 30 m2.
+Then the two LANDFIRE land type maps consisting of 158 and 204 land types in 2001 and 2010, respectively, were aggregated into CALAND's 15 land types (Section 2.1.1).
 The 15 land types were then intersected with CALAND's 9 ownership classes and 9 regional boundaries to define the spatial boundaries and areas of CALAND's 940 land categories.
 Lastly, the differences in total area for each land category were calculated.

-The land-use driven modeling option is based on the business-as-usual projections of annual land cover changes in urban and cultivated lands from the Land Use and Carbon Scenario Simulator (LUCAS) of Sleeter et al. (2017).
-LUCAS simulates annual area changes of 11 discrete land cover categories, however only changes in Urban Area and Cultivated Land26 areas were used.
-The reason for this is two-fold; first, the main drivers of land cover change in LUCAS are urban expansion and expansion/contraction of cultivated lands.
+The land-use driven modeling option uses annual area change input data for each land category that were derived from the business-as-usual projections of annual land cover changes in urban and cultivated lands from the Land Use and Carbon Scenario Simulator (LUCAS) of Sleeter et al. (2017).
+The LUCAS model simulated annual area changes of 11 discrete land cover categories, however only changes in Urban Area and Cultivated Land27 areas were used.
+The reason for this is two-fold; first, the main drivers of land cover change in LUCAS were urban expansion and expansion/contraction of cultivated lands.
 Second, there are several land types in CALAND that are not represented in LUCAS.
 Thus, all other land type areas in each corresponding region-ownership combination, excluding water and ice, increase or decrease in proportion to their relative areas to offset the net change in urban and cultivated area, ensuring that area is conserved.
-A total of 92 years (2010-2101) of annual area changes were calculated at the 30 m2 resolution using the LUCAS outputs, from which a single average annual area change was calculated for each CALAND land category.
+A total of 92 years (2010-2101) of annual area changes were calculated at the 30 m2 resolution using the LUCAS outputs.
+Using these data, a single average annual area change is calculated for each CALAND land category when generating input files with write caland inputs.r (the user can select 2010-2051 or 2010-2101 as the averaging period).